Muralikrishnaraparthi/mlops-housing-pipeline/README.md

 - Grafana: [http://localhost:3000](http://localhost:3000)
   - Default login: `admin / admin`

-### 🔁 Retraining Trigger
+### 🔁 Automatic Retraining
-Start the retraining watcher in another terminal:
+In another terminal, start the retraining watcher:
 ```bash
 python retrain_trigger.py
 ```

-Drop a `.csv` into `data/new_data/` to trigger automatic retraining.
+Then drop any valid `.csv` into `data/new_data/`.

+✅ If valid columns are detected, new data will be:
+- Merged with existing data in `data/raw/`
+- Used to retrain the model
+- New model logged to MLflow Registry

+🗂 The processed file is archived under `data/archive/`.

 ---